** single-gpage.php **

 ** content-gpage.php **

-Updated information and referral forms for 2WW Haematology
+Updated information and referral forms for Haematology Urgent Suspected Cancer (2WW)

 Indications for an urgent referral for a suspected new malignancy are:

-• Lymphadenopathy >2cm or increasing in size and persistent for > 6 weeks and NOT in neck or axilla
+• Lymphadenopathy>2cm or increasing in size and persistent for > 6 weeks and NOT isolated in NECK or AXILLA

-Exclusions: these clinical problems are not suitable for referral to Haematology as a 2WW:
+These clinical problems are NOT suitable for referral to Haematology as a 2WW:

-• Iron deficiency (new): refer as appropriate for GI / gynae
+• Iron deficiency (new): refer as appropriate to GI /Gynae/NSS.
+If sinister pathology excluded then haematology Advice and Guidance.

-• Neck lumps (all neck lumps including neck nodes should be referred on the appropriate Head and Neck pathway, including 2WW)
+• Neck lumps – all neck lumps including neck nodes should be referred on the appropriate Head and Neck pathway

 • Axillary lumps – refer on Breast Pathway

-• Blood film suggesting CLL or other lymphoproliferative disorder (refer routinely to Haematology OPD)
+• Blood film suggesting Chronic Lymphocytic Leukaemia (CLL) or other lymphoproliferative disorder: refer routinely to Haematology OPD

 Please hand the patient a Cancer Research UK Information Sheet – follow link